commons-research/commons-dws-public/vault/Bachelor-project-jade.md

 ### Evaluation of extractions

-The files generated from mass spectrometry analysis of the samples were processed using MZmine for the interpretation of the resulting chromatograms, applying the following mzBatch configuration :
+The files generated from mass spectrometry analysis of the samples were processed using MZmine for the interpretation of the resulting chromatograms, applying the [following mzBatch configuration](https://github.com/digital-botanical-gardens-initiative/dmso-meoh-extraction-evaluation/blob/9d98ba18332c9316a3f8d11c8f3bf25549dc62b8/docs/mapp_project_00067/mapp_batch_00173/results/mzmine/mapp_batch_00173_maclocal.mzbatch)

 ## Results